FlorianMichael/RClasses/README.md

 # RClasses
-Random collection of Java classes and utils
+Random collection of Java classes and utils in different sub modules which together form a commons library

 ## Why another commons library?
 I started this project because I wanted to have a collection of classes that I use in my projects.